Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Conclusion

 \section{Conclusion}

-This work introduces an approach to inverse optimal control or reinforcement learning that infers rewards using a probabilistic temporal ranking approach.
-Here, we take advantage of the fact that demonstrations, whether optimal or sub-optimal, generally involve steps taken to improve upon an existing state.
-Results show that leveraging this to infer reward through a ranking model is more effective than common IRL methods in sub-optimal cases where demonstrations require a period of discovery in addition to reward exploitation and when observation traces are high dimensional.
+This work introduced probabilistic temporal ranking, an approach to reward inference from exploratory demonstrations for visual servoing or active viewpoint selection tasks.
+Here, we take advantage of the fact that exploratory demonstrations, whether optimal or sub-optimal, often involve steps taken to improve upon an existing state.
+Results show that leveraging this to infer reward through a ranking model is more effective than common IRL methods in exploratory cases where demonstrations require a period of discovery in addition to reward exploitation and when observation traces are high dimensional.

 This paper also shows how the proposed reward inference model can be used for a challenging ultrasound imaging application.
-Here, we learn to identify image features associated with target objects using kinesthetic scanning demonstrations that are sub-optimal, as they inevitably require a search for an object and position or contact force that returns a good image.
-Using this within a policy that automatically searches for positions\footnote{See \href{https://sites.google.com/view/ultrasound-scanner}{\url{https://sites.google.com/view/ultrasound-scanner}} for videos and higher resolution scan images, along with links to code.} and contact forces that maximise a learned reward, allows us to automate ultrasound scanning.
+Here, we learn to identify image features associated with target objects using kinesthetic scanning demonstrations that are exploratory, as they inevitably require a search for an object and position or contact force that returns a good image.
+Using this within a policy that automatically searches for positions\footnote{For videos and higher resolution scan images, along with post publication links to code see \url{https://sites.google.com/view/ultrasound-scanner} } and contact forces that maximise a learned reward, allows us to automate ultrasound scanning.

 When comparing with human scanning, a primary challenge we have yet to overcome is that of spreading ultrasound gel smoothly over a surface.
 Human demonstrators implicitly spread ultrasound gel evenly over a target as part of the scanning process so as to obtain a high quality image.
 The Gaussian process policy used in this work is unable to accomplish this, which means scans are still noisier than those taken by human demonstrators.
 Moreover, human operators typically make use of scanning parameters like image contrast, beam width and scanning depth, which we kept fixed for these experiments.
 Nevertheless, the results presented here show extensive promise for the development of targeted automatic ultrasound imaging systems, and open up new avenues towards semi-supervised medical diagnosis.